 The NHS recommends taking 10 micrograms of vitamin D each day during pregnancy and breastfeeding.
 Also take 400 micrograms of folic acid before pregnancy whilst trying to conceive and for the first 12 weeks of pregnancy to help protect your baby from spinal cord defects.
-Eating five-a-day portions of fruit and veg plus oily fish, other lean protein and high-quality carbohydrates is also recommended.
+Some women are advised to take a 5mg daily folate acid supplement so ask your doctor if this applies to you.
+Eating 5-a-day portions of fruit and veg plus oily fish, other lean protein and high-quality carbohydrates is also recommended.

 A GP or midwife may also recommend a supplement if your diet isn’t always ideal.

 Many pregnant women shun peanuts to avoid triggering an allergy in their unborn baby.
 Government advice is that a woman can eat peanuts as part of a healthy diet when trying to become pregnant and during pregnancy unless she herself is allergic to peanuts or she is advised by her healthcare professional to avoid peanuts.